carrasaj/ETLPipeline/README.md

    ![Example Data](./user_data_example.png)

 * If we want to append to the table to include a new set of users, with this pipeline it is very simple.
-All you have to do is take a new .csv file with the same schema as the current table, upload it to the follwoing path in the S3 bucket db_name/append/table_name/data.csv.
+All you have to do is take a new .csv file with the same schema as the current table, upload it to the follwoing path in the S3 bucket db_name/append/table_name/.
 The pipeline will automatically process the data and will be loaded into the Redshfit table and the metadata will be logged in DynamoDB.

 Truncating Data

 * Consider the same table from the example above, this time instead of adding new users we want to replace the current users with a new set.
 Again, this is very easy to do with this pipeline.
-Simply upload a new .csv file to the S3 bucket, with the same schema as the existing table, at db_name/truncate/table_name/data.csv.
+Simply upload a new .csv file to the S3 bucket, with the same schema as the existing table, at db_name/truncate/table_name/.
 The pipeline will automatically truncate the existing table and you will be left with only the new data uploaded.

+Schema Change

+This pipeline can also handle changes to schema.
+For this exaple we have the same table from above but want to drop the last name column.
+We can simply upload a new csv file to the db_name/schema/table_name/ path in S3.
+The lambda function will parse the data, drop the existing table and recreate with the newly defined columns and data.

 # Summary